connectrpc/otelconnect-go/README.md

 `connect-opentelemetry-go` supports:

 * The [two most recent major releases][go-support-policy] of Go.
-* v1 of the `go.opentelemetry.io/otel` tracing SDK.
+* v1 of the `go.opentelemetry.io/otel` tracing and metrics SDK.
-* The current stable release of the `go.opentelemetry.io/otel` metrics SDK.

 ## Legal